The Northern Mariner

 - Documents: Municipal Archives of Amsterdam, Notarial Archives, 63/63, 25 November 1593.
 (N.B.: The general order is: archive, collection, reference number, date.
 Normally, we do not require page references for archival material unless it is part of the reference number.)

 - Newspapers: The Times (London), 23 July 1854.
 (N.B.: The title should appear as on the masthead.
 If the city is not part of the title, place it in parentheses.
 We do not need page or column numbers.)

-12. If an essay is accepted, the author will be asked to sign a permission to publish form.
-Once the article has been typeset, authors will be given the opportunity to proof-read it.
+9. After acceptation and typesetting, authors will be given the opportunity to proof-read their work.
 Failure to return the copy within a specified time period may result in cancellation of the publication agreement.
-Upon publication each author is entitled to fifteen free offprints of his or her article.
+Upon publication each author is entitled to five free offprints of his or her article.
 Additional copies, which must be requested at the time the proofs are returned, may be ordered at cost.

 10. The copyright on all materials published in The Northern Mariner/Le marin du nord, including digital reproduction, is the property of the Canadian Nautical Research Society.
 All rights are reserved.
 Reproduction in whole or in part of any material in the journal, in any form or by any means - including graphic, electronic or mechanical - without the prior permission of the Canadian Nautical Research Society, is prohibited.